-- 1. In the Uyuni Web UI, navigate to Systems > Autoinstallation > Distributions and click [Create Distribution]. - 2.
-In the Create Autoinstallable Distribution section, use these parameters: - In the Distribution Label section, type a unique name for the distribution.
-Use only letters, numbers, hyphens (-), periods (.), and underscores (\), and ensure the name is longer than four characters.
+1. In the Uyuni Web UI, navigate to Systems > Autoinstallation > Distributions and click Create Distribution.

+° In the Distribution Label section, type a unique name for the distribution.
+Use only letters, numbers, hyphens (-), periods (.), and underscores (), and ensure the name is longer than four characters.

-- In the Tree Path field, type an absolute path to the installation source. - In the Base Channel field, select the channel that matches the installation source.
-This channel is used as the package source for non-SUSE installations. - In the Installer Generation field, select the operating system version that matches the installation source. - In the Kernel Options field, type any options to be passed to the kernel when booting for the installation.
-The install= parameter and the self\update=0 parameter are added by default. - In the Post Kernel Options section, type any options to be passed to the kernel when booting the installed system for the first time. - 3.
-Click [Create Autoinstallable Distribution] to save.
+- ° In the Tree Path field, type an absolute path to the installation source. - ° In the Base Channel field, select the channel that matches the installation source.
+This channel is used as the package source for non-SUSE installations. - ° In the Installer Generation field, select the operating system version that matches the installation source. - In the Kernel Options field, type any options to be passed to the kernel when booting for the installation.
+The install= parameter and the self_update=0 parameter are added by default. - ° In the Post Kernel Options section, type any options to be passed to the kernel when booting the installed system for the first time. - 3.
+Click Create Autoinstallable Distribution to save.